Article 131 of the UCMJ - Perjury

 Whether you’re under investigation or pending court-martial, you need the skill of a qualified civilian criminal defense attorney like the Devil Dog Defender.
 In addition to curating a solid defense strategy and handling all court-martial and military criminal justice matters, Aden also provides excellent military discharge upgrade counsel and record correction services, as well.
 Located in Jacksonville, North Carolina, the Wilkie Law Firm provides Camp Lejeune legal services as well as Fort Bragg legal services in addition to serving other bases, camps, stations, and posts across the nation.

 Reminder: this article is solely for general information purposes.
 Once a formal attorney-client relationship with Aden Wilkie has been established, you will be able to learn more about your legal options regarding your Article 131 perjury case.
-Call 910-333-9626 today for a free consultation or complete our online intake form to learn more.
+Call 910-333-9626 today for a consultation or complete our online intake form to learn more.

 ¹ United States v.
 Chaney, 30 C.M.R.
 378 (C.M.A.
 1961)